gscaryt/memory_kings/README.md

-# Memory Kings in Python 3
+# Memory Kings in Python 3 by G. Scary Tontini

+main.py, runs the game in Pygame

-memorykings0.5.py stable running all rules for Multiplayer and Solo modes on Terminal.
-Stage: 90-99%
+memorykings0.5.py stable running all rules for Multiplayer and Solo modes on Terminal

-main.py runs the game in Pygame.
-Stage: 70-80%

 ## TODO

-- Queen's advice/peek
 - Showing score on the window
+- Adding Intro Screen with Toggles for Number of Players and Board Size.
+- Refactor Special Powers to organise them better.
+Do they need their own class?
+- Implementing the restrictions based on the backs of the cards during Pawn Placement
+- Add Intro Toggle for a Alternate Setup

 ## NON STANDARD MODULES